-Bunol in Valencia is home to La Tomatina, the famous battle of the tomatoes, which historically was for warring towns and villages in the region to work out their woes.
-Now, about 50,000 people from all over Spain visit for fun to throw about 100 tons of ripe tomatoes at each other for an hour.
+Buñol in the region of Valencia is home to La Tomatina, the famous battle of the tomatoes, which historically was for warring towns and villages in the region to work out their woes.
+Today, about 50,000 people from all over Spain and the world visit for fun to throw about 100 tons of ripe tomatoes at each other for an hour.
 Afterward, everyone is hosed down in the streets.

 The largest festival in the region, the nine-day event features traditional dancing, fireworks, concerts, theatrical performances, and bullfights.
-You can watch a hilarious “ugly competition” where participants are asked to make the ugliest face possible, or pick your favorites in the Bilbao Strong Man competition.
+You can watch a hilarious “ugly competition” where participants are asked to make the ugliest face possible, or pick your favorites in the Bilbao Strong Man contest.

-The Feria de Malaga, or the Malaga Fair, is one of the biggest parties in Andalusia, Spain, in mid-August.
+The Feria de Málaga, or Malaga Fair, is one of the biggest summer parties in southern Spain.
 The fair lasts for a week and includes flamenco dancing, bullfighting, fireworks, and partying in the street.
-You can take part in the processions through the street, you can behold the majestic Andalusian horses, one of the most powerful breeds of horses in the world, or just take in the sights, sounds, and flavors in the decorated streets of the old quarter.
+Check out the street processions, marvel at the majestic Andalusian horses (they're one of the most powerful breeds in the world), or just take in the sights, sounds, and flavors in the decorated streets of the old quarter.

 San Lorenzo Festival (Madrid)

-On the first Sunday in August, the residents of Catoira in the Galicia region of Spain dress up as Vikings and re-enact the time when the Vikings attacked Pontevedra to try and take control of the western towers of the city.
+On the first Sunday in August, the residents of Catoira in the Galicia region of Spain dress up as Vikings and reenact the time when the Vikings attacked Pontevedra to try and take control of the western towers of the city.
 This fortified structure from the 11th century is one of the most important archaeological and historical buildings in Galicia.